nederhof/imagealign/README.md

 With Warp, no polygons are used at all.
 The image transformation is done using the non-linear Thin Plate Spline method.

-### Bilinear transform (experimental)
+### Bilinear transform

 As an attempt to avoid seams at the edges of quadrilaterals, also a bilinear transform was implemented.
-This is very slow however, and artefacts still occur at the edges.
-Until this is fixed, the Bilinear mode is best not used.
+This is very slow however.

 ### Finding points automatically